top of page

 Supplies Needed: Pencil box with standard supplies

-Course Description: Using Legends and Leagues North, a Veritas curriculum, students will learn world geography.
-This North program includes: The British Isles, Europe, former USSR, and Russia.
+Course Description: Using Legends and Leagues West, a Veritas Curriculum, students will learn world geography.
+This West program includes North and South America.
 Geography will be learned through characters and stories, songs to assist with memorization, comprehension worksheets and maps.
-Culture will be emphasized through hands-on projects, themed snacks and more.
+Culture will be emphasized thorough hands-on projects, themed snacks and more.
 This is a hands on class.
 Students will be asked to read out loud, identify countries on maps and prepare oral presentations.

 Homework: Finish class work ( 1 hr or less) and listen to geography songs daily.
 Students will be asked to do 1-2 presentations throughout the year to include a food dish to share.